 PERMAFROST CARBON

-The Permafrost Carbon program aims to raise awareness of the climate threat posed by the permafrost carbon feedback and build the political will and incentives to develop technologies and strategies to slow the rate of permafrost thaw.
+The Permafrost Carbon program aims to raise awareness of the climate threat posed by permafrost carbon feedback and build the political will and incentives to develop technologies and strategies to slow the rate of permafrost thaw.

 Working in collaboration with the Woodwell Climate Research Center and the Arctic Initiative at the Harvard Kennedy School, the program advances research in two key areas and provides guidance to policymakers, community leaders, and researchers: